-- Continue to be managed as an undeveloped camping area.
+- Designated as a dispersed camping area.
 In this case, the site would be managed as a free, 'rustic' camping area with some enhanced management and controls, but no individually designated camping sites, or other infrastructure or facilities. - 2.
 Established as a designated camping site.
 In this case, the area would become a more formal camping site (for example a Recreation Site) with individual camping sites, fees and some facilities such as pit toilets, picnic tables and fire rings. - 3.
-Removed from consideration.
-If new assessment work, monitoring, or future consultation indicates that the site is no longer appropriate or acceptable, it could be removed as a camping area.
+Removed from consideration as a potential camping area.
+If new assessment work, monitoring, or future consultation indicates that the site is no longer appropriate, it would no longer be considered as a potential camping area.
 In this case, access roads into the site may be decommissioned and the area rehabilitated to maintain important values.

-Through Phase one, including for the summer of 2021, the following management approaches will be pursued at each of the overnight camping areas:
+Through Phase one, including for the summer of 2021, the following management approaches would be pursued at each of the overnight camping areas:

-- 1. Clear delineation of the camping area boundaries, for example with rocks, signage, fencing, or by other means, to contain traffic. - 2.
+- 1. Clear delineation of the camping area boundary, for example with rocks, signage, fencing, or by other means, to contain traffic. - 2.
 Informational signage installed. - 3.
 Monitor use and adapt management over time, including consideration of the camping area boundary, and the need for additional facilities.

-The undeveloped camping areas outlined in this Strategy (below) are rustic and dispersed camping areas with no facilities.
-Recreation users must be prepared and self-contained and are permitted to overnight camp for a period of up to 14 days in these areas.
-Access roads into the camping areas are unmaintained and may be impassable at any time.
-A four-wheel drive vehicle is strongly recommended on all identified roads in the Koocanusa area.
+The potential overnight camping areas outlined in this Strategy (below) are rustic and dispersed camping areas with no facilities.
+Recreation users must be prepared and self-contained and would be permitted to overnight camp for a period of up to 14 days.
+Access roads into the sites unmaintained and may be impassable at any time.
+A four-wheel drive vehicle is strongly recommended on all designated roads in the Koocanusa area.